Promote Diversity

 KPIs of Priority Issues (Materiality)

-Ratio of men taking child-rearing leave (All domestic Group companies)
+Ratio of men taking paternity leave (All domestic Group companies)